KeyanGootkin/GCS-Benchmarking/README.md

 #### data

 A series of folders containing GCS output files. gcs_analysis.py draws from these folders to create eUCLID.

 ## Usage

 ### Model Validation

+For model validation purposes the most important file is eUCLID.txt.
+The contents of that table will serve as the inputs for CME propogation models. _Note_: Half angle in eUCLID is not the same as half width.
+Half angle is a quality as described in this [paper by A. Thernisien](http://iopscience.iop.org/article/10.1088/0067-0049/194/2/33/meta).
+Half width can be calculated using half angle and ratio.

 ### CME Measurement

+This repository could also be used to analyze other GCS measurements of CMEs.
+To do this download croissant.py and recreate the file structure in the data folder.
+Use make_eUCLID() from croissant to create a pandas DataFrame containing the averaged measurements of each CME.

 ## Authors

-Please send any questions or comments regarding the code here to Keyan Gootkin.
+Please send any questions or comments regarding the code in this repository to Keyan Gootkin.

 * Keyan Gootkin – Keyan.Gootkin@NASA.gov or goot1024@uw.edu – Twitter: [@KeyanGootkin](https://twitter.com/KeyanGootkin)

-* M. Crawford - M.Crawford.Velez@gmail.com
+* M. Crawford - m.crawford.velez@gmail.com

 * Rachel Broemmelsiek - rbroemme@terpmail.umd.edu

 * Austin Skipper - skippera22@mail.wlu.edu

+* Jinkoo Yim - jinkooyim@gmail.com